 Frequently asked questions

-Why is my brisket tough?
+Why is the brisket tough?

 Almost always it needs more time.
 Brisket is not done at a temperature so much as a feel, so keep braising until a fork twists in with no resistance, around 203°F. Slicing with the grain instead of against it will also make tender meat seem tough.

-Can I taste the soda?
+Can you taste the soda?

 No, you taste a deeper, rounder beef flavor with a smoky-sweet edge.
-The Dr Pepper reduces into the braising liquid and reads as barbecue, not as a fizzy drink, much like it does in my Dr Pepper ribs.
+The Dr Pepper reduces into the braising liquid and reads as barbecue, not as a fizzy drink, much like it does in Dr Pepper ribs.

-What do I serve with it?
+What do you serve with it?

 Soft rolls, pickles, and something starchy.
-My Dr Pepper baked beans are the natural partner, and a simple slaw keeps the plate from feeling heavy.
+Dr Pepper baked beans are the natural partner, and a simple slaw keeps the plate from feeling heavy.